citp/privacy-policy-historical/d/de/dev/devpost.com.md

 ## Important Notice to Non-U.S. Residents

-Devpost abides by the principles set forth in the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of data from the European Union member countries and Switzerland.
-However, it is important to note that the servers that store the Information are operated in the United States or at one of our other data centers located outside the United States.
+The servers that store Personnally Identifiable Information collected on our Site are operated in the United States or at one of our other data centers located outside the United States.
 If you are located outside of the United States, please be aware that any Information provided to us may be transferred to the United States.
 By visiting our Site and/or using our Services, you consent to this transfer.

-In order to comply with the Safe Harbor framework, Devpost commits to the resolution of complaints about your privacy and our collection or use of the Information.
-We have committed to resolve any complaints by European Union citizens relating to this Privacy Policy, which cannot be resolved directly with our company, through the Council of Better Business Bureaus, Inc.’s Safe Harbor Privacy Dispute Resolution Procedures.

 If you have any questions regarding this Privacy Policy, please contact us as set forth in the “How to Contact Us” section below.
 We will investigate your question, respond to your inquiry, and attempt to resolve any concerns regarding your privacy question.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by us, please visit the BBB EU SAFE HARBOR web site at [www.bbb.org/us/safe-harbor-complaints](http://www.bbb.org/us/safe-harbor-complaints) for more information and to file a complaint.

 ## California Residents